Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 // Use StorageSharedKeyCredential with storage account and account key
 // StorageSharedKeyCredential is only available in Node.js runtime, not in browsers const sharedKeyCredential = new StorageSharedKeyCredential(account, accountKey);
-const blobServiceClient = new BlobServiceClient( `https://${account}.blob.core.windows.net`,
+const changeFeedClient = new BlobChangeFeedClient(
-  sharedKeyCredential
+  // When using AnonymousCredential, following url should include a valid SAS or support public access `https://${account}.blob.core.windows.net`, sharedKeyCredential
 );

-const changeFeedClient = new BlobChangeFeedClient(blobServiceClient);
 ```

 ### Reading all events in the Change Feed